MoSahil147/Q-A-Chatbot-using-OpenAI/README.md

 # Q-A-Chatbot-using-OpenAI

-This project is a customizable Q&A chatbot built with Streamlit and LangChain, powered by OpenAI LLMs including gpt-4.1, o4-mini, and o3.
+This project is a customisable Q&A chatbot built with Streamlit and LangChain, powered by OpenAI LLMs including gpt-4.1, o4-mini, and o3.

 Features:
 	•	Supports multiple OpenAI models (gpt-4.1, o4-mini, o3)